avisingh3131/Github-Clone/README.md

 step1:- click on "create user". step2:- enter username, email, password (no validation) and submit. step3:- now enter user name or email and password to login.
+(Note:- forgot password and Term use will not work now.)